Approaching criticality via the zero dissipation limit in the abelian avalanche model: Overview of the models and outline of the paper

+Section \ref{sec:model} collects basic properties of the finite volume abelian avalanche model: In Section \ref{ssec:defns} we give the precise definitions of $\gamma$-toppling matrices, $\gamma$-stabilization and $\gamma$-toppling numbers.
+We discuss properties of the set $\mathcal{R}_\Lambda$ of ``recurrent'' configurations in Section \ref{ssec:stat}.
+The natural invariant measure of this model is the normalized Lebesgue measure on $\mathcal{R}_\Lambda$, denoted by $m^{(\gamma)}_\Lambda$.

+In Section \ref{ssec:rational} we consider rational $\gamma = k/n$.
+In that case the fractional part of the vector $(n \eta_x)_{x \in \Lambda}$ is invariant under the dynamics.
+When this is factored out, one obtains the discrete dissipative sandpile model, with an ergodic dynamics.

-Due to the toppling rule, the continuous model still retains a lot of the features of the discrete model.
-In fact, continuous heights are only used to define the dynamics, and the stationary measure has a natural description in terms of discrete height variables.
-The discrete effects have been observed numerically in \cite{ALM07}.
-Our main result is that the induced (non-Markovian) process on the discrete height variables converges to the standard sandpile process as the dissipation vanishes.
+Due to the toppling rule, our continuous model retains some discreteness, for all values of $\gamma$.
+In fact, continuous heights will only be used to define the dynamics; the stationary measure has a natural description in terms of appropriate discrete height variables, that we define in Section \ref{ssec:trees}.
+Those discretized heights allow us to adapt the burning bijection established by Majumdar \& Dhar in \cite{MD92}, and to define a coding of those configurations with discretized heights in terms of weighted spanning trees.
+The coding by weighted spanning trees is extended to waves (an avalanche is decomposed in a succession of \textit{waves}) in Section \ref{ssec:waves}.

+In Section \ref{ssec:ergod} we discuss ergodic properties of the finite volume abelian avalanche model.
+We show that when $\gamma$ is irrational, the stationary process started from the invariant measure $m^{(\gamma)}_\Lambda$ is ergodic in time.
+Another natural question is related to the following transformation: add unit height at a fixed vertex, and $\gamma$-stabilize.
+This is a measure preserving transformation on $(\mathcal{R}_\Lambda, m^{(\gamma)}_\Lambda)$.
+We give a criterion for the transformation to be ergodic, and provide examples when the criterion can be verified.

+The weak limit of the stationary measure $m^{(\gamma)} = \lim_{\Lambda \uparrow \mathbb{Z}^d} m^{(\gamma)}_\Lambda$ is constructed in Section \ref{sec:stat-infinite}, using the burning bijection and Wilson's algorithm \cite{Wilson}.
+We prove exponential decay of correlations of local functions, for all $\gamma > 0$, in Theorem \ref{ijsbeer}.
+As $\gamma \downarrow 0$, the (discretized) stationary measure on $\mathbb{Z}^d$ converges to the critical sandpile measure; this is shown in Theorem \ref{lem:zerolim}.
+For certain special local events an estimate on the rate of convergence is given in Proposition \ref{prop:rate}.

+The abelian avalanche model on $\mathbb{Z}^d$ is considered in Section \ref{sec:dynamics}.
+Theorem \ref{thm:dissip-dyn} proves the existence of a sandpile Markov process on $\mathbb{Z}^d$ with dissipation.
+In section \ref{avtail}, Theorem \ref{thm:waves} gives estimates on toppling probabilities under $m^{(\gamma)}$, and Theorem \ref{thm:new-av-lb} establishes the mean-field value of the toppling probability exponent in dimensions $d > 4$.

+In Section \ref{sec:zero-dissip-lim} we prove that the abelian avalanche model on $\mathbb{Z}^d$ converges, as $\gamma \downarrow 0$, to the critical (non-dissipative) abelian sandpile process, when the latter is known to exist on $\mathbb{Z}^d$; see Theorem \ref{thm:converge}.

+Our models will live on $\mathbb{Z}^d$, and for simplicity, we only consider the nearest neighbor case.
+Presumably one can extend our constructions to other infinite graphs on which each tree of the wired uniform spanning forest has one end; see \cite{Jarai10b,JW12}.